STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/hw01_iris.md

 ##
 ```

-## Some descriptive plots
+##Some descriptive plots

 In order to visualize the behaviour of the numeric variables on data set, we can generate the following graph:

 ![](hw01_iris_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-Finally, we can visualize the counts of our categorical variable by:
+Finally, we can visualize the counts of the categorical variable *species* by:
 ![](hw01_iris_files/figure-html/unnamed-chunk-9-1.png)<!-- -->